Alliedium/awesome-devops/22_sep_2022_container_orchestation_kubernetes_basics_part_1/kubernetes_development_basic_tools_part_2_22_sep_2022.md

 Copy password to the clipboard

-9. On local machine, in browser, paste the password, and you are done
+9. On local machine, in browser, paste the password, log in, and you are done

 ### How to permanently display Kubernetes current context in `zsh` command separator

-**Prerequisites: **you should have Manjaro Linux installed on VM and run Alliedium [scripts](https://github.com/Alliedium/awesome-linux-config/tree/master/manjaro#instructions)
+**Prerequisites:** you should have Manjaro Linux installed on VM and run Alliedium [scripts](https://github.com/Alliedium/awesome-linux-config/tree/master/manjaro#instructions)

 10. In the second Git Bash instance connected to VM (Steps 5, 6), open file in editor